David-McCaig/chrome-extension/README.md

 # Lightspeed Workorder Helper Chrome Extension

 A Chrome extension that enhances the Lightspeed Retail (R-Series) workorder interface by adding custom functionality and buttons.
+Built with React, TypeScript, Tailwind CSS, and shadcn/ui for a modern development experience.

 ## Features